The DeanBeat: Facebook’s ambitions to be the metaverse

 Facebook’s own cred is also in a tough state.
 Kent Bye, a VR podcaster, noted in a Clubhouse room that Oculus hasn’t behaved in the most open ways compared to its rival SteamVR.
 If you want to get cross-platform capability, it has been a lot easier on SteamVR than Oculus.

 And so a lot of people looked right through Facebook’s intentions in renaming itself.
 It seemed like renaming was convenient.
-It shifted attention to the metaverse ambition, but it also can deflect criticism of the Facebook brand.
+It shifted attention to the metaverse ambition, but it also deflected criticism of the Facebook brand.
 Facebook has a PR problem now, and it faces deeply skeptical observers.
 It will be hard to win allies, win over lost users, and convince regulators it can be trusted.

 The long road